 How is the down payment assistance grant structured?

-There are different types of down payment grants and the type of grant you receive depends on how the 1% down payment program is structured.
-Borrowers should fully understand how their down payment grant works including any associated financial obligations such as potentially being required to repay the grant.
+As referenced above, one of the ways to buy a home with 1% down is to combine a low down payment mortgage with a home buyer assistance program such as a down payment grant.
+There are different types of grants and the type of grant you receive depends on your mortgage program is structured.
+Borrowers should fully understand how their grant works including any associated financial obligations such as potentially being required to repay the grant.
 We summarize the three main types of down payment grants below.

 Conventional 1% Down Payment Programs